torchnyu/blog/_posts/2020-07-01-my-internships.md

 ---
-title:  "My Internship Applications"
+title:  "My Internships: Applying"
-date:   2020-05-19 20:00:00 -0700
+date:   2020-07-01 18:00:00 -0700
 ---

 I'm going to do something a little different.
-Because this blog has clearly been lacking some self indulgence, I'm going to talk about my personal journey applying to internships.
+Because this blog has clearly been lacking some self indulgence, I'm going to talk about my personal journey interning at various places.
+First up is the job application process.
 Due to a few factors, I was lucky enough to start programming seriously in high school.
 I then took a gap year, which allowed me to intern at two different places.
 I then spent the summer after my freshman year working on a Google Summer of Code project (not an internship!).
 The summer after my sophomore year I was lucky enough to get an internship at Microsoft.
 Finally I just finished a round of internship applications for next fall and am interning at Cloudflare.
 I'm going to walk through how I applied, interviewed and got the offer from each place.

 Overall I've been very fortunate in many ways: I've utilized family connections; I've had gambles work out and I've had some excellent